Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 ### Deleting a stage

-Stage cannot be deleting as soon as it is assigned to one or more environments and/or API services.
+Stage cannot be deleted as soon as it is assigned to one or more environments and/or API services.
 You have to first remove those association to be able to delete a stage.

 Only Central Admin role can delete Stages.